codr7/eli-java/README.md

 ```
 `42`

-`let` may be used to create runtime bindings.
+`let` may be used to create runtime bindings,

 ```
 (let [foo 'bar]